 This means however, that, to be on the safe side, the porosity must always be greater than necessary.
 The particle filter may, under no circumstances, be completely clogged.
-This would allow the particles an almost
+And yet the flow resistance increases over time.

 The classification, eg., Euro-4-norm concerns all the exhaust gases (eg. also nitrogen-oxides).
 Thereby, it is of no significance whether a particle filter is present or not.
 If a vehicle collectively complies with the Euro-4-